Any questions? Here are some of the most commonly asked questions about singing lessons.

 Singing lessons are a great boost to general musicianship for instrumentalists.
 I use lots of practical exercises to help students of all ability levels with music reading and aural skills.
 If aural tests and sight-reading fill you with dread, singing lessons can help.
 Learning to perform as a singer can also help to improve your performance as a musician.
 Coming from a background in theatre, I use a range of drama games and techniques to help students connect to their repertoire in ways which can easily be transferred to instrumental music.

-I offer exams in singing and in music theory.
-I usually submit students for classical singing exams through ABRSM, and musical theatre exams through LCM.
+I offer exams in singing and music theory.
+I usually submit students for classical singing exams through Trinity College London and musical theatre exams through LCM.
 I find the Trinity theory syllabus is much more logical and progresses better than other boards, so I usually put students through their Theory exams.
-I have also submitted students through ABRSM for theory.
+I have also submitted students through ABRSM for theory and practical exams.
 As an alternative to the grade 5 theory requirement for ABRSM’s higher grades, I also prepare students for practical musicianship exams.
 You can find out more about the exams I offer here.

 Absolutely!
 There’s no requirement to take exams, and it won’t stop you from progressing really well if you don’t do them.